-Students must successfully complete a minimum of 67% of the cumulative credit hours attempted.
+Students must successfully complete a minimum of two-thirds (2/3) of the cumulative credit hours attempted.
 Satisfactory completion is defined as a letter grade of A, B, C, D, S or IP.
 Unsatisfactory completion is defined as a letter grade of F, I, U, W, or WF.
 Learning Support, repeated, and transfer courses are included in the calculation of completions.